OntimizeWeb/ontimize-web-templates/templates/list/01-list/README.md

 </pre>

-2. Check if all the fields that have `@` on it's prefix and sufix are concording to your application data
+2. Check if all the fields that have `@` on it's prefix and suffix are concording to your application data

 <br/>